 The Scans page in the StackHawk Platform displays the results of all of your organization’s scans.
 For each scan, you will see the number of identified paths and corresponding findings.
 By default the most recently completed scans are presented first.

-HawkScan results are populated in the scan list page.
-Metadata associated with your scan includes URI count.
-This is the number of paths the scanner was able to find and test.
+The number of paths the scanner was able to find and test is displayed in the ‘Path’ column.
 If this number is low, it is unlikely the scanner has found much of your application.

-The Finding Details view is the primary display for the specific finding.
-In addition to the list of identified paths, you will see a detailed description of the Finding along with a link to any available Cheet Sheets.
-For the selected path, you will see details of the Request and Response payloads for a particular finding.
+In the Scan Details page, you can click on a given finding to dive deeper through the Findings Detail view.
+In addition to the list of identified paths, you will see a description of the finding along with a link to any available OWASP Cheet Sheets.
+For the selected path, you will see details of the

-By default Findings are marked as New.
+By default, unprocessed findings are marked as New.
 On future scan runs, the processed findings will still be tracked, but they will not be pushed as actionable items.
-On the Scans page, you will see processed findings denoted in gray, while actionable (new and unprocessed) findings will be called out.
+On the Scans page, you will see processed findings denoted in gray, while actionable findings will be called out.
 Finding Actions allow you to update a status on a specific path to one of the following:

-- These are findings that have been assigned for review and/or fix in whatever issue tracking tool your team uses.
+Assigned: These are findings that have been assigned for review and/or fix in whatever issue tracking tool your team uses.
 These are items that are in a backlog or are in process for investigation or fix.
-Deeper integrations with workflow tools such as Jira are coming soon.
 As you mark a finding as assigned, you can include a link to the associated ticket in the comments.

 When you take action on a particular finding, you will be prompted to enter comments.
 This process creates documentation on why the action was taken and allows you to tie it to workflow tools like Jira

 Check out our video tutorial on finding remediation: